gkulasik/grpc_assistant_server/README.md

       - /Users:/app/Users
 ```

-With the default config (configured for macOS) the /Users directory will be passed to the docker container, passing access to nearly the whole system including the protos.
-More granularity is possible for those who choose to tinker with the volumes and related request body options.import_path.
+With the default config (configured for macOS) the /Users directory will be passed to the docker container, passing access to nearly the whole filesystem including the protos.
+More granularity is possible for those who choose to tinker with the volumes and related request header GRPC_META_import_path.

-grpcurl commands will work from the top level `/` directory on macOS using the default config.
+grpcurl commands should work anywhere within the directory structure with the default config.

-Example of how to set up a request's options.import_path with the default docker-compose.yml volumes.
+Example of how to set up a request's GRPC_META_import_path with the default docker-compose.yml volumes.
 Assuming the protos are located in foouser's projects directory.

 ```
-Request body sample:
+Request header sample:
-"options": {
-        	...
- 		"import_path": "Users/foouser/projects/protos/src/",
- 		...
- 	},
-	...
+--header 'GRPC_META_import_path: /Users/foouser/projects/protos/src/'
 ```

 This would mean that the protos directory structure starts in the /src directory.

-Ideally, volumes and import_path work so that the command returned in a response will work to be copied and pasted without any edits required to the command.
+Ideally, volumes and import_path work so that the command returned in a response will work when copied and pasted without any edits required to the command.

-## Configuration
+###  Docker/Compose setup

 The primary config is handled in the **docker-compose.yml** file.

 - The port that the server runs at can be adjusted if you are using port 3000 for other development or services.
 If changing the port be sure to adjust both the command and ports config.
-- The volumes section needs to be adjusted to allow for the protos to be discovered via Docker volumes.
+- The volumes section may need to be adjusted for the protos to be discovered via Docker volumes.
 See above in 'Set the protos source' on how to set this up.
 - All other applicable docker-compose changes are available but shouldn't be necessary for general usage.

-### Building the container locally
+#### Building the container locally

 The docker containers can be built rather then pulled after git pull by editing the docker-compose.yml file.